-Once all of the steps above have been completed, the Command Staff will review all applicant files and forward recommendations for hire to the Chief of Police.
+Once all the previous steps have been completed, the Command Staff will review all applicant files and forward recommendations for hire to the Chief of Police.
 The Chief will make the final selection and Conditional Job Offers will be extended.
-These offers are contingent on the applicants passing the Psychological Screening, Medical Screening, and ultimate certification by the Alabama Peace Officers Standards and Training Commission (APOST).
+These offers are contingent on the applicants passing the Psychological Screening, Medical Screening and ultimate certification by the Alabama Peace Officers Standards and Training Commission (APOSTC).

 The Huntsville Police Academy Administrative Staff will notify you to schedule psychological testing.
 These tests are important because they help us determine your suitability to perform the essential functions of a police officer.
 If you do not pass the Psychological Screening, you will be notified by the City of Huntsville’s Human Resources Department.
-For those who are extended a conditional job offers if you pass, you will be notified by the City of Huntsville’s Human Resources Department.
+Those who pass and are extended a conditional job offer will be notified by the City of Huntsville’s Human Resources Department.

 The Huntsville Police Academy Administrative Staff will work with selected candidates to schedule these necessary tests.
 If you do not pass the Medical Screening, you will be notified by the City of Huntsville’s Human Resources Department.

 Congratulations!
 If you’ve made it to this step, you are now a police cadet.
 Next, you’ll attend orientation and begin your 19-week academy experience where you will receive the best police training in the country.
-HPD Police Cadets are paid a starting salary of $40,123.20 during their training.
+HPD Police Cadets are paid a starting salary of $56,347.42 during their training.
 The Police Academy is crucial to learning the ropes of the day-to-day life of a police officer.
 It’s often said that police cadets who experience the Academy together form a lifelong bond during this process.
 Like anything really worth doing, it’s a challenging but rewarding experience mentally and physically.
-Read about the challenges and benefits of that experience via our City Blog series “Becoming an Officer.”

 Before you become a full-fledged Huntsville Police Officer, we pair you with several experienced officers in the field.
-You’ll spend 14 weeks learning how to apply all of the things learned in the police academy to the real world as an officer.
+You’ll spend 14 weeks learning how to apply all of the skills learned in the police academy to the real world as an officer.
 Once successfully completing the Field Training Officer (FTO) program, police cadet pay is increased to $62,212.80.